Explanations of the above rules are as follows:1. Standard forum rules apply; no flaming, no trolling, no spamming.

 We all share these forums, and we're all mature, responsible people.
 We don't really need people being immature, spamming, flaming, any of that - if you want to post on the forums, it should be because you enjoy interacting with people on this sort of level, not because you want to go making an arse of yourself everywhere.
 Warnings will be issued for posts that are deemed disrespectful and in breach of this rule.
 Serious breaches may result in temporary or even permanent bans.2.
 Use the Report This Post button on rulebreaking posts rather than replying to them.
 Do Not Reply To Spam.

-These are the report post buttons, as you would see in subsilver and prosilver.
-Use these to notify us of threads in which you would like some moderator action to be performed.
+This is the report post button, as you would see in prosilver.
+Use this to notify us of threads in which you would like some moderator action to be performed.

 Some examples of good uses are:

 - Reporting flaming, trolling or otherwise inappropriate posts.

 - Reporting duplicate threads.
 When notifying us of duplicate threads, please include the URL of the already existing thread

 .
 Reports simply saying “Been done” are not helpful.